rails/rails/guides/source/testing.md

 We can run all of our tests at once by using the `bin/rails test` command.

-Or we can run a single test by passing the `bin/rails test` command the filename containing the test cases.
+Or we can run a single test file by passing the `bin/rails test` command the filename containing the test cases.

 ```bash
 $ bin/rails test test/models/article_test.rb